-Second Associate Degree
+Second Associate Degree (Dual Degree)

 A student who holds an associate degree from Villa Maria College or another regionally accredited institution may pursue a second associate degree.
 Acceptable credits from the first degree may be applied to the second degree.
-In all cases, at least 15 additional credits will be required to complete the second associate degree, including all required courses in the program of study.
+In all cases students must fulfill the requirements for both degrees.
 Students who are completing their first associate degree, but are intending to pursue a second, must fill out the appropriate paperwork at the Registrar's Office to make sure that they are advised accurately.